Josh Kennedy (footballer, born 1988)

 Joshua P. Kennedy (born 20 June 1988) is a former Australian rules footballer who played for the Sydney Swans in the Australian Football League (AFL).
 He previously played for the Hawthorn Football Club.

 The son and grandson of former Hawthorn players, Kennedy was originally recruited to Hawthorn in the 2006 national draft under the father–son rule.
 He debuted for the club during the 2008 season, but was traded to Sydney prior to the 2010 season, having played 13 games for Hawthorn.
 An inside midfielder, Kennedy became a star player for Sydney.
 He has won the Bob Skilton Medal three times as the club's best and fairest (2012, 2015, 2016) and also played in a premiership in 2012.
 Kennedy has been named in the All-Australian team on three occasions (2012, 2014, 2016) in addition to finishing third in the 2014 and 2017 Brownlow Medal counts.
 He was the captain of Sydney since the 2017 season, until Kennedy stepped down from the role in February 2022.

 Early years

 Kennedy is the son of John Kennedy Jr., a former Hawthorn player, and the grandson of John Kennedy Sr., an Australian Football Hall of Fame member.

+His mother Bernadette (née Russo) is the sister of former Hawthorn player Peter Russo.
+His grandfather Felix Russo also played for St Kilda.

+Luke Ball and Matthew Ball are his first cousins; their mother is Jenny Russo, sister of Kennedy's mother.

-He graduated from Xavier College in Kew, Victoria in 2006, having also played for the Ashburton Junior Football Club as a youngster.
+He graduated from Xavier College in Kew in 2006, having also played for the Ashburton United Junior Football Club (Ashy Redbacks) in the Waverley Junior Football Association (WJFA) as a youngster.

 AFL career

 Hawthorn (2008–2009)

-In mid-2006 it was announced that he would be recruited in the 2006 AFL Draft by the Hawthorn Football Club for the 2007 season, under the father-son rule.
+In mid-2006 it was announced that he would be recruited in the 2006 AFL draft by the Hawthorn Football Club for the 2007 season, under the father–son rule.
 Kennedy made his debut for the club in round nine of the 2008 season.
 He played 2 further games in his debut season, and 10 the following season, but was traded to Sydney at the end of the 2009 season, along with Ben McGlynn, with Hawthorn receiving draft picks 39, 46, and 70 in exchange.